jnidzwetzki/bboxdb-site/_posts/2016-12-13-gettingstarted.md

 order: 1
 ---

-# An Example with OpenStreetmap Data
+# An Example with OpenStreetMap Data
 This section covers an example to demonstrate the basic functionality of BBoxDB.
-Data of the OpenStreetmap project is fechted, converted and imported into a table.
+Data from the OpenStreetMap project is fetched, converted, and imported into a table.
 Then, some queries are executed on this data set.
 In this example, the spatial data of Germany is used.
 Then, all trees around the famous [Alexanderplatz](https://en.wikipedia.org/wiki/Alexanderplatz) (a public square in Berlin) are fetched.

 ## Viewing the discovered BBoxDB instances
 Before the data is imported, it is useful to verify that all started instances of BBoxDB are discovered and ready.
 This task can be done via the 'show_instances' action of the CLI.